Welcome to today's edition of the Rush 24-7 podcast.

 59 of the last 60 weeks, the unemployment number has been revised upward or gotten worse the week after it was released.

-This they they could have, if they were true to form, they could have had a headline that says unemployment down by 1,000 claims.
+They could have, if they were true to form, they could have had a headline that says unemployment down by 1,000 claims.

-They could have run a story, like they have been doing for the last year or year and a half to try to convince readers that the unemployment situation was getting better.
+They could have run a story like they have been doing for the last year or year and a half to try to convince readers that the unemployment situation was getting better.

 But they didn't.